DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/gpu/volcano/volcano_user_guide.md

     ![Volcano components](../../images/volcano-03.png)

-Typically, Volcano is used in conjunction with the [Intelligent Engine](../../../../baize/intro/index.md) to achieve an effective closed-loop process for the development and training of datasets, Notebooks, and task training.
+Typically, Volcano is used in conjunction with the [AI Lab](../../../../baize/intro/index.md) to achieve an effective closed-loop process for the development and training of datasets, Notebooks, and task training.

 ## Volcano Use Cases